You Know You're an MK When...

 • Getting mail is the highlight of your day

-• People always touch your hair and skin (which is why mine is always in a high bun)
+• People always touch your skin and hair (which is why mine is always in a high bun)

 • You get excited to have a hot shower